 - Whether the key is major, minor, or modal.

 The stack of hollow and solid dots in the key signature concisely indicates which notes are in the key.
 In the illustrations, notice how the dots correspond to the notes in the key that are shown on the staff.
-Solid dots correspond to solid notes / staff positions while hollow dots correspond to hollow notes / staff positions.
+Solid dots correspond to line notes while hollow dots correspond to space notes.

 The lowest dot indicates the tonic note in the key, and the pattern of hollow and solid dots conveys whether the key is major, minor, or modal.
 We know the illustration above shows the key of A-flat because the lowest dot corresponds to the tonic note A-flat.
 Also, it is A-flat major because major key signatures always have a 3-4 pattern – 3 dots of one kind followed by 4 of the other (ascending from bottom to top of the stack).